anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

   * 1 Corinthians:
     * Year A: chapters 1-3 after Epiphany and in February
     * Year B: chapter 9 for two Sundays in February
-    * Year C: chapters 12-13 for two Sundays in Epiphany, preceded by chapter 15 for three Sundays in February
+    * Year C: chapters 12-13 for two Sundays in Epiphany, followed by chapter 15 for three Sundays in February
   * Titus: no systematic readings
   * 1 Peter: Easter season, Year A
   * 2 Peter: no systematic readings